TheMonk2121/ai-dev-tasks/dashboard/README.md

 ## 🔄 Integration with Your RAG System

-The dashboard integrates seamlessly with your existing RAG system:
+The dashboard integrates seamlessly with your existing DSPy RAG system:

-- **Database Integration**: Reads from your existing `documents` and `document_chunks` tables
+- **Database Integration**: Reads from your existing `documents` and `document_chunks` tables in `dspy-rag-system/config/database/schema.sql`
-- **Metadata Enhancement**: Automatically enhances existing documents with new metadata
+- **Metadata Enhancement**: Automatically enhances existing documents with new metadata using `dspy-rag-system/src/utils/metadata_extractor.py` patterns
+- **AI Integration**: Ready for integration with Mistral 7B Instruct for intelligent metadata extraction
 - **Real-time Updates**: Reflects changes from your watch folder and processing pipeline
 - **Query Logging**: Displays recent RAG queries (if `query_logs` table exists)
+- **Testing Integration**: Follows patterns from `dspy-rag-system/tests/` for comprehensive testing

 ## 🚨 Troubleshooting